spiral-ing/digibyte/README.md

 FONT:

-We use in the whole doc and recomend as standar font for the new digibyte brand the inter open source family font https://rsms.me/inter/ all credit for its community, so thanks for share this amaizing font study.
+We use in the whole doc and recommend as standard font for the new digibyte brand the inter open source family font https://rsms.me/inter/ all credit for its community, so thanks for share this amazing font study.

 __________________________________